Our news, cryptocurrencies guides and tutorials

-Even when sending a transaction with a high commission, no one can be sure that in 10-20 minutes this commission will not cease to be relevant.
+Even when sending a transaction with a high fee, no one can be sure that in 10-20 minutes this fee will not cease to be relevant.
 Anyone can fall into this situation: both the sender and the recipient.
 Using Bitcoin, you need to understand how the network works and accept the rules of its operation.

 How to calculate the approximate time of receipt of a bitcoin transaction?